AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/sign-in-person.md

 thumbnail: 17362.jpg
 ---

-# Getting a Signature In Person
+# Getting a signature in person

 Learn how to get someone else's signature in person using the Adobe Sign mobile app.